 Believing that they are doing the right thing, the majority of parents help their children with their homework assignments and offer support to review and prepare for exams.

 Of course, at an early elementary level, it is essential for parents to guide their children.
 They need to know basic things before attending school.

 However, the parental omnipresence can quickly become a burden for the young child...

 Full of anxiety and rarely effective, the help of mommy and daddy cannot hinder the work of the student who needs to learn to become more independent as he grows.

 Nevertheless, many British parents no longer trust traditional school teachers.
 They think they know best and their child will respond to them more effectively.
 This point of view is highly mistaken.

-Parents have begun to feel this way due to the overcrowded classes in primary and secondary school.
+Parents have begun to feel this way due to the overcrowded classes in elementary school and junior high.
 In this environment, school teachers cannot give each student the help it deserves and needs...

 The risk of all of this?

 Decreasing grades and frustration that could eventually lead to dropping out school which causes many issues such as social exclusion.